eBay/tsv-utils/README.md

 Speed matters when processing large files, these tools are the fastest the author has found.
 See the [2018 Comparative Benchmarks Update](docs/comparative-benchmarks-2018.md) for comparisons with similar tools.

-The rest of this section contains a short description of each tool.
+The rest of this section contains a one line description of each tool followed by longer introductions.
 There is more detail in the [tool reference](docs/ToolReference.md).

 * [tsv-filter](#tsv-filter) - Filter data file rows via numeric and string comparisons.
 * [tsv-select](#tsv-select) - Keep a subset of columns (fields).
 Like `cut`, but with field reordering.